sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, `privateVar` and `privateFunc` are only accessible within the closure created by `myModule`.
 The returned object contains only the `publicFunc` method, making it the only method that can be accessed from outside the closure.

-### 221. What is chaining methods?
+### Question 221.
+What is chaining methods?
 How can we implement the same in ES6 classes ?

 Chaining methods is a programming technique where multiple methods are called on the same object in a single statement, by returning the object itself from each method.
 This allows for more concise and expressive code.